To see Global Grade 3's original post, click the link below

 Back in our mini-bus, we headed along the dirt road to Kata Tjuta.

 On leaving Uluru and Kata Tjuta, we rejoined the Stuart Highway and again headed south crossing the state border into South Australia.

 Our next stop would be Coober Pedy, famous for its opal mined in the area.
 Because of the high temperatures on summer days, some homes in Coober Pedy have been built underground.

-Heading further sour, we started to see salt lakes near the road.
-As they are low than the distant sea, water entering can't flow our.
+Heading further south, we started to see salt lakes near the road.
+As they are lower than the distant sea, water entering can't flow out.
 The water evaporates and leaves the salt behind.
 You can see a late afternoon photo of a salt lake.

 There were many kilometres of flat roads as we continued south.